Consumption Partial Insurance in the Presence of Tail Income Risk: Results

-We first consider how partial insurance changes with age, by repeating the estimation over three, almost equally sized, subsamples of households with the male spouse between 30--40, 41--50, and 51--65 years old respectively.\footnote{We target the same moments as earlier, broken down by the age of the male spouse.
-The moments of income shocks are also age-specific but we do not report those results for brevity.} Intuitively, the transmission parameters of income shocks should exhibit some age dependence since wealth accumulates over the life cycle, which in turn influences the household's ability to insure against income fluctuations.
-In fact, the derivation of the consumption function in appendix \ref{Appendix::Derivation_Consumption_Function} shows that the transmission parameters are linked to the share of financial wealth in the household's total wealth (comprising financial assets and lifetime income); for example, $\phi^{(1)}_{it}=1-\pi_{it}$, where $\pi_{it}$ is the aforementioned share of financial wealth.
-Therefore, $\phi^{(1)}_{it}$ should decrease monotonically over the lifecycle as households gradually accumulate more wealth.
+We now consider how partial insurance changes with age, by repeating the estimation over three, almost equally sized, subsamples of households with the male spouse between 30--40, 41--50, and 51--65 years old respectively.\footnote{We target the same moments as earlier, broken down by the age of the male spouse.
+The moments of income shocks are also age-specific (appendix table \ref{AppTable::Income_process_age_lagY}).} Intuitively, the transmission parameters of shocks should exhibit some age dependence since wealth accumulates over the lifecycle, which in turn influences the household's ability to insure against income fluctuations.